xzyjj/f-sha3/README.md

 # f-sha3

+  f-sha3 is an implementation of a Keccak secure hash algorithm 3.

-    The code of sha3 comes from the libf library implementation.
+  > This code comes from the libf library.

 ## licenses